bodkan/slendr/README.md

 If you would like to test the latest features of the software (perhaps because you need some bug fixes), you can install it with `devtools::install_github("bodkan/slendr")` (note that this requires the R package *devtools*).

+⚠️⚠️⚠️

+**Note:** the default _slendr_ installation no longer has a hard dependency on geospatial R packages _sf_, _stars_, and _rnaturalearth_.
+If you indend to use _slendr_ for spatial genomic simulations and data analysis, you have to run `install.packages(c("sf", "stars", "rnaturalearth"))` first.

+We made this change to ease the installation burden for researchers who might only need _slendr_'s support for traditional, non-spatial simulations (which represent the majority of use-cases in population genetics in general).
+The geospatial R packages imply a non-negligible amount of software dependencies themselves, which has proven to be an unnecessary hurdle for many users who might not need them (at least not at first).

+⚠️⚠️⚠️

 ------------------------------------------------------------------------

 **This software is under active development!**